Non Christian Religions

 Pagan Celtic Britain: Studies in Iconography and Tradition.

 London: Routledge and Kegan Paul, 1967.
 A very good hardback - 433 pp. Original gilt and bronze lettered brown cloth, top edge brown, dust jacket in good condition (now in clear protective cover).
-255 x 195 mm (10 x 7¾ inches).
-A substantial work, which includes over 200 line drawings, 96 monochrome photographs, maps, appendix, list of abbreviations and a good sized index.
+Internally without inscriptions or other marks.
+Slight spine lean.255 x 195 mm (10 x 7¾ inches).

 Dr. Anne Ross has wide experience of living in Celtic-speaking communities where she has traced vernacular tradition.
 Using archaeological and anthropoligical evidence, as well as folklore, Dr. Ross provides broad insight into the early Celtic world.